RWS/studio-api-docs/apiconcepts/translationmemory/setting_translation_memory_access_rights.md

 ```
 ***

-Putting it All Together
+## Putting it All Together
---

-The complete class should look as shown below:
+The complete class should now look like this:

 # [C#](#tab/tabid-4)
 ```cs